MAIZA-MOHAMMED/mutual-information-microarray-classification/README.md

-# 🧬 Mutual Information Microarray Classification
+# 🧬 Mutual Information Outperforms Competing Feature Selection Methods for High-Dimensional Microarray Data Classification

 A comprehensive framework for feature selection and classification of microarray gene expression data using mutual information-based methods.